LoicE5/Neat-ToDo/README.md

 `cd frontend && npm run start`
 `cd server && npm run start`

-Then, open your browser and head to `http://localhost:3000` or the port you have set on .env instead.
+Then, open your browser and head to `http://localhost:3000`.